why shop manta sleep

 Wouldn’t it be nice if you could just pull up anywhere, close those baby blues, and become a resident of Nodland without a problem?

-Unfortunately, mother nature often has other plans in store for us that stop us from resting peacefully.
+Unfortunately, Mother Nature often has other plans in store for us that stop us from resting peacefully.

-Car Sleep Saboteur #1: Comfort
+Saboteur #1: Comfort

 As we’re sure you’re aware, getting into a comfy position can be a challenge.
 Honestly, has anyone in the history of people ever gotten decent shut-eye resting their head on the window without a cushion?

-And not to be a downer, but while we’re on the subject, your sleeping position can contribute to neck pain, back pain, achiness, headaches and joint problems.
-(3)
+And not to be a downer, but while we’re on the subject, your sleeping position can contribute to neck pain, back pain, achiness, headaches and joint problems.(3)

 You deserve way better!

-Car Sleep Saboteur #2: Sounds
+Saboteur #2: Sounds

-They call this phenomenon the “First Night Effect.”
-(1)
+They call this phenomenon the “First Night Effect.”(1)

-Snoozing in your car, especially if you haven’t done it much, can easily trigger the first-night effect.
+Camping in your car, especially if you haven’t done it much, can easily trigger the first-night effect.

-The sound of a fox rustling around in the underbrush or an inconsiderate owl hooting away might be all it takes you to steal you from your slumber.
+The sound of a fox rustling around in the underbrush or an inconsiderate owl hooting away might be all it takes to steal you from your slumber.

 (As a side note, in certain situations, particularly at home, sound can help you sleep better - find out more!)

-Car Sleep Saboteur #3: Light
+Saboteur #3: Light

-Exposure to light can hinder your transitions between sleep cycles and reduce your quality of sleep.
-(2)
+Exposure to light can hinder your transitions between sleep cycles and reduce your quality of sleep.(2)

 The light from the clock or the flashing of the dashboard might seem harmless, but these can make it harder for you to fall (and stay) asleep.